tslearn-team/tslearn/README.md

 `tslearn` is a Python package that provides machine learning tools for the analysis of time series.
 This package builds on `scikit-learn`, `numpy` and `scipy` libraries.

+If you would like to contribute to `tslearn`, please have a look at [our contribution guidelines](CONTRIBUTING.md).

 # Dependencies

 ```